BradleyCulley/bradleyculley.github.io/_posts/2024-11-10-seven-weeks-in-wheeling.md

     I chatted with a local man about the homelessness.
     He said it's sad.
     He added that while they're not violent, they will steal your property if they get the chance.
-    That tenuous truce on property rights is perhaps synecdochic of the situation in Wheeling as a whole.
+    That tenuous truce on property rights is perhaps emblematic of the situation in Wheeling as a whole.
     And Wheeling, of the country.
 </p>